antoninmasek/laravel-route-directory-macro/README.md

 ### Path

 The only required parameter is the path to the directory with your route files.
 The macro uses `base_path` helper in the background, the path is relative to the base path of your project.

+If you wish to use an absolute path, you have to have `/` at the start of your path string.
+Then the `base_path` helper won't be used.

 ### Middleware